 The On-Job-Training cannot be only about learning to operate the new systems or processes, it needs to be job-related.
 Hence, the CCP funding cannot be applied to individuals who are ONLY learning how to use the system.
 It needs to be about learning and developing new JOB SKILLS to take one the new / expanded job scope.

-The JRR CCP can be used in conjunction with other government funding so long as there is no overlap in the funding nature, i.e. salary support as a result of the transformation;
+The JRR CCP can be used in conjunction with other government funding so long as there is no overlap in the funding nature, i.e. salary support as a result of the transformation.

 Career Conversion Programme for Supply Chain and Logistics Professionals and Coordinators (Job Redesign and Reskilling)– Application Form